AlexisGGracia/Automating-Parcels-Plotting-in-ArcGIS-Pro/README.md

 # Code Breakdown and Workflow

-This section provides a detail explanation of the logic and steps involved in the code
+This section provides a detailed explanation of the logic and steps involved in the code.

-    1. ** Read the input file, splitting the content into complete words
+1. **Read the input file, splitting the content into complete words**
-        - The script starts by reading a txt file that contains the information needed to draw the parcels
+    - The script starts by reading a `.txt` file that contains the information needed to draw the parcels.
-        - The txt files provide the coordinates in a specific format to generate a general pattern that allows the code to work for multiple files
+    - The `.txt` files provide the coordinates in a specific format to generate a general pattern that allows the code to work for multiple files.
     - Example:
         - North 26 degrees 25 minutes 30 seconds East, with a distance of 15.6 ft
         - South 26° 25' 30" West, with a distance of 15.6 ft
         - North 26°25'30" East - 15.6 ft

-    2. Extract the information required such as degrees, minutes, seconds, distance, and directions from the txt file
+2. **Extract the information required such as degrees, minutes, seconds, distance, and directions from the `.txt` file.**

-    3. Include an if statement file that checks if there is any missing information in case the code failed to extract all of the required information
+3. **Include an if statement that checks if there is any missing information in case the code failed to extract all the required information.**
-        - In this section, it checks for the lenght of degrees, minutes, seconds, distance, and directions.
+    - In this section, it checks for the length of degrees, minutes, seconds, distance, and directions.
-        - If the code successfully extracted all information, the code continues.
-Else, it prompts a warning sign with hints to help debug the location of the problem
+    - If the code successfully extracts all the information, it continues.
+Otherwise, it prompts a warning sign with hints to help debug the location of the problem.

-    4. Converts the given coordinates and distances such as North 26°25'30" East - 15.6 ft and converts it to cartesian XY points
+4. **Convert the given coordinates and distances such as "North 26°25'30" East - 15.6 ft" to Cartesian XY points.**
-        - To do so, we need to find the bearing angles to convert from polar coordinates to XY points
+    - To do so, we need to find the bearing angles to convert from polar coordinates to XY points.

-        # STEPS to convert from DMS to XY points
+    **Steps to convert from DMS to XY points:**
+    ```python
-            - Find the decimal degree
+    # Find the decimal degree
     decimal_degree = degrees + (minutes / 60) + (seconds / 3600)

-            - Convert decimal_degree to bearing angle
+    # Convert decimal degree to bearing angle:
+    if directions are NE:
-                - if directiosn are NE then bearing angle = decimal_degrees
+        bearing_angle = decimal_degrees
-                - if directions are SE, then bearing anle = 180 - decimal_degrees
+    if directions are SE:
+        bearing_angle = 180 - decimal_degrees
-                - if directions are SW, then bearing angle = 180 + decimal_degrees
+    if directions are SW:
+        bearing_angle = 180 + decimal_degrees
-                - if directions are NW, then bearing angle = 360 - decimal_degrees
+    if directions are NW:
+        bearing_angle = 360 - decimal_degrees
+    ```

-    5. Convert from polar coordinates to XY points:
+5. **Convert from polar coordinates to XY points:**

-        # STEPS
+    **Steps:**
+    ```python
-            - angle = 90 - bearing angle
+    angle = 90 - bearing_angle
-            - X = distance*cos(angle)
+    X = distance * cos(angle)
-            - Y = distance*sin(angle)
+    Y = distance * sin(angle)
+    ```

-    6. Pass the XY points to arcpy.da.InsertCursor function to plot the XY points as polygons
+6. **Pass the XY points to the `arcpy.da.InsertCursor` function to plot the XY points as polygons.**

-        #STEPS:
+    **Steps:**
-            - Define a database
+    - Define a database.
-            - Define a feature class (Example: "TraversedLines"
+    - Define a feature class (Example: `TraversedLines`).
-            - Define a spatial reference (2278 corresponds to South Texas Central and this spatial reference should be changed based on desire geographic location)
+    - Define a spatial reference (2278 corresponds to South Texas Central and should be changed based on the desired geographic location).
-            - Define a polygon using the points (make sure the first and last points are the same to close the polygon)
+    - Define a polygon using the points (make sure the first and last points are the same to close the polygon).
-            - use arcpy.da.InsertCursor to access the traverse tool and insert the XY points for each row
+    - Use `arcpy.da.InsertCursor` to access the traverse tool and insert the XY points for each row.

+### Important Notes:
-    # Important Notes: Your starting point and your last point generated should be the same to close the polygon.
-Additionally, when computing your XY points, you need to use the previous point as your new starting point for the next XY points.
-Else, your shape will be                         innacurate
+- Your starting point and your last point generated should be the same to close the polygon.
+- Additionally, when computing your XY points, you need to use the previous point as your new starting point for the next XY points.
+Otherwise, your shape will be inaccurate.

 ## Requirements
 To run this project, you will need the following software and tools: